Sheep are popular on lifestyle farms because they are small and relatively easy to handle and the barriers to entry are small.

 - Over-alert appearance

-Grass stagger can occur in cattle, and ewes in late pregnancy due to poor nutrition.
+Grass staggers can occur in cattle, and ewes in late pregnancy due to poor nutrition.

 Pregnancy toxaemia (also known as twin-lamb disease, sleepy sickness, lambing sickness and pregnancy disease) is a disease mainly seen in twin bearing ewes in late pregnancy.
 The condition arises when pregnant ewes do not receive enough nutrition in the latter stages of gestation.
 If the signs are not picked up early and treatment is delayed, the chances of a successful outcome will rapidly decrease

 If you notice any of the early signs of pregnancy toxaemia you can begin a daily treatment with oral energy drenches such as Ketol.
-Contact Franklin Vets if you notice any of the following:
+Contact North Canterbury Vets if you notice any of the following:

 - Loss of appetite